sidd2431219-tech/CODSOFT/README.md

 ---

 ## 💡 Notes
--All projects are responsive and tested on multiple devices.
+- All projects are responsive and tested on multiple devices.

--You can customize content and styles as needed.
+- You can customize content and styles as needed.

--Live preview links are placed.
+- Live preview links are placed.

 ---